 There is one thing you need to know: creating private link endpoints injects /32 routes into your Azure subnets.
 Hence you want to create User-Defined Routes for your endpoint using specific /32 prefixes too (otherwise, the most specific prefix will win).
 Unfortunately you cannot verify the effective route table of your gateways, but believe me, there are few things out there that can beat a static /32 route.

-Now for the return traffic, this is going to be easier than you think.
+Now for the return traffic, it depends on which Azure service you are routing to.
+For example, for Azure Storage it is going to be easier than you think.
 Private Link is not your grandma’s NIC, but it is using flow-based networking: when answering packets it will send them to the same place they came from.
-In English: we don’t need UDRs for the return traffic, and no route tables in the private link subnet.
+In English: in private endpoints for Azure Storage we don’t need UDRs for the return traffic, and no route tables in the private link subnet.

 You don’t believe me?
 Test Azure SQL and Azure Storage private link with Azure Firewall with my Azure CLI script here!